mvffinz/ABOUT-ME/README.md

 <code style="color : magenta">ABOUT ME</code>

 I'm a minor and I live in Florida.
+I speak spanish and english (though my spanish is a bit choppy lol)